baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part2.md

 	}
 }
 ```
-`packet_create` function is triggered to handle the socket creation when the application calls the `socket` system call.
+`packet_create` function handles the socket creation when the application calls the `socket` system call.
 In lines 11 and 14, it attaches the hook function to the socket.
+The hook function executes when the packet is received.

-The following code block shows the hook function `packet_rcv`, which executes when the packet is received.
+The following code block shows the hook function `packet_rcv`:

 ```c
 /* hook function packet_rcv is triggered, when the packet is received */